 Many career opportunities are available if you have a degree in electrical engineering.
-From energy to gadgets, you will touch every part of our electrical product world.
+From energy to gadgets, electrical engineers are involved in many industries.
 Here are just a few jobs you can get with an electrical engineering degree.

-Research engineers are the driving force behind new technology.
-You innovate and redesign.
+Research engineers are the driving force behind new technology, innovating and redesigning products to project scope.
 You will need patience and creativity to get things right when you are in the lab testing and inventing products that make lives easier.

-Once a new product is thought up, design engineers are in charge of creating it.
+Once a new product is envisioned, design engineers are in charge of creating designs to bring it to life.
 By using computer simulation, you will develop a plan to make the blueprints a reality.

 A project engineer exhibits leadership qualities.
 You are qualified in a variety of disciplines within electrical engineering.
-Project engineers will lead a group of engineers through the entire process of a venture, from inception to completion.
+Project engineers will lead a group of engineers through an entire project, from inception to completion.

-Someone needs to check the products once the prototype is ready.
-Test engineers do just that.
+Test engineers check products once a prototype is ready.
 You get to play with the new electronics and then troubleshoot whatever goes wrong.
-You figure out how to take the product from good to great.
-Test engineers ensure quality products.
+You figure out how to take the product from good to great to ensure only good quality products are released.

 Anything that runs on electricity needs a systems engineer, from power lines to power grids and everything in between.
 You install and maintain the systems that keep us connected.
 Certified systems engineers are in a competitive market, yet you will still be in high demand.